websight-io/docs/docs/getting-started/dev-quick-start/index.md

       .should('have.text', 'Resized to 6 cols on L breakpoint')
 ```

 The second test validates the dialog for the component.
-Update the test to recognise the new input field.
+Update the test to recognize the new input field.

 ```typescript
     cy.request(